withchris-kavia/bbfdm-public/docs/guide/dm-service.md

 > Note2: `first_level` true means only get next level objects and false means get all objects recursively

-> Note3: `maxdepth` is measured on max number of .(Dot) present in object name

 > Note4: Check ubus schema document for more details

 ## Pros and Cons of Data Model Micro-Service

-Data model micro-service is nothing but running a partial datamodel sub-set with another instance of `bbfdmd` binary.
+Data model micro-service is running a partial datamodel sub-set.

 Benefit:
 - Instead of having a huge datamodel tree, it split the tree based on modules, which reduce the cost of operation on the tree